 This challenging hike can take between 5-6 hours, so it is recommended to go early in the morning to avoid the heat of the day.

-There are three different length trails you can choose to take โ when visiting later in the afternoon we did the shorter Honey Hakea track, which is 4.6kms return.
+There are three different lengths of trails you can choose to take – when visiting later in the afternoon we did the shorter Honey Hakea track, which is 4.6 km return.

-Whilst technically outside of Karijini National Park, it is worth visiting if you have time for the stunning 360 views of the surrounding landscapes, and views over the operational iron ore mine nearby.
+Whilst technically outside of Karijini National Park, it is worth visiting if you have time for the stunning 360 views of the surrounding spiky spinfex-covered landscapes and views of the operational iron ore mine nearby.

 Hamersley Gorge